 How your cat's diet supports their digestion

-All cats can suffer with digestive issues at some time in their life, but with veterinary advice, an appropriate diet can help manage these sensitivities and help alleviate their signs and discomfort.
+All cats can suffer with digestive issues at some time in their life, but with veterinary advice, the right cat diet can help manage these sensitivities and alleviate discomfort

 The role of protein in your cat’s food